modus-continens/docker-hub-eval/README.md

 Time measurements **does not include** the time it takes to pull base images.
 These are always cached locally.

-The following results are obtained running on a AWS EC2 VM with the following configuration:
+The following results are obtained running on a AWS EC2 VM with the following configuration.
+Numbers in parentheses are the 95% confidence interval of the population mean.

 * c5.2xlarge: 8 vCPUs, 16 GB RAM
 * 8000 IOPS SSD disk